-Delivery Kid is a game that I am developing that is based on the gameplay of a classic paper delivery game.
-Deliver newspaper to all of the subscribers.
+Delivery Kid is a game with classic arcade gameplay.
+Deliver newspapers to all of the subscribers.
 Avoid hitting obstacles or the delivery kid will be fired.
 Break windows and topple garbage cans for bonus score.
-Are you good enough to complete deliveries through the week?
+Are you good enough to complete deliveries through the entire week?

 For this game, I am analyzing the gameplay of the source material and will attempt to implement that gameplay in a 3D world using Unity.
 I am documenting my thought process before I implement each component in order to capture all of the game’s rules in writing.
 First of all, I identified all of the objects in the game, and I implemented those objects with primitive 3D Unity objects..